sssurii/laravel-ics/README.md

 # laravel-ics
 Laravel package to create iCalendar/ICS files.
+Send new event invitations via Email and can cancel or update already sent invitation.

 ## Installation
 Install using composer: